FridaWikell/python-snake/README.md

 ### User Stories

+1. As a user, I can play a game I have missed to play for several years.
+2. As a user, I can challenge my friends in a game that is easy to understand.
+3. As a user, I can improve my reflexes.
+4. As a user, I can experience a retro feeling.
+5. As a user, I can challenge myself in improving my score.

 #### User Goals

-The goal is to make the user have a good time.
+The goal is to make the user have fun and a good time.
 Maybe experience a flashback or two back until when your biggest entertainment was to play Snake at a Nokia 3310.
-The goal is also to get the user to challenge itself to beat its score.
+The goal is also to get the user to challenge itself or a friend to beat its score.
+Another goal is to practice the users reflexes.

 #### Site Owner Goals